alfnielsen/vsc-move/README.md

 > vsc-move will update EVERY FILE under the definde rootPath (normally '/src')

-So if that is not what you want, then dont use this extansion!
+So if that is not what you want, then dont use this extension!

 ## Usage